Intrinsic Universal Measurements of Non-linear Embeddings

-Notice that here we assume $\calX$ and $\calY$ are both real vector spaces.
-In certain applications, it may be reasonable to assume that $\calX$ and/or $\calY$ is a statistical manifold (space of probability distributions), such as the simplex $\Delta^d=\{\sum_{i=1}^{d+1} y_i=1; y_i>0, \forall{i}\}$.
+In certain applications, it may be reasonable to assume that $\calX$ and/or $\calY$ is a statistical manifold (space of probability distributions).
+For example, for a classifier deep neural network, the output space $\calX$ is the simplex $\Delta^d=\{\bm{x}\,:\,\sum_{i=1}^{d+1} x_i=1;~x_i>0, \forall{i}\}$.
 The unique metric of statistical manifold is given by the Fisher information metric.
-Thus we can extend the definition of $\alpha$-discrepancy by using such a geometry.
+Thus the definition of $\alpha$-discrepancy can be extended by using such a geometry.